 Mobile wallets (custodial and non-custodial)

 Mobile wallets provide the greatest convenience and accessibility, but may be most suited to managing smaller amounts of funds for everyday needs (as opposed to the cold storage of a hardware wallet).
-What's important to keep in mind is that while hardware wallets and many web-based wallets are non-custodial (you get your own private key or seed phrase that gives you full control over your funds), many mobile wallets are custodial, much like a regular bank.
+What's important to keep in mind is that while hardware wallets and many web-based wallets are non-custodial (which means you get your own private key or seed phrase that gives you full control over your funds), many mobile wallets are custodial, much like a regular bank.
 You'll get a password for daily access, but your keys and funds access will be managed by the wallet service.

 Browser extension wallets